-In the case of debt reduction by industrialized countries after the shift to floating exchange rates, independent central banks that were prohibited from underwriting bonds and budgeting institutions that placed limits on expenditures seem to have kept inflation in check.
+In the case of debt reduction by industrialized countries after the shift to floating exchange rates, independent central banks that were forbidden to underwrite bonds and budgeting institutions that placed limits on expenditures seem to have kept inflation in check.
 The following section summarizes this point theoretically and empirically.